Conformal Credal Self-Supervised Learning: Experiments

 \subsection{Pseudo-Label Quality}

-To assess the quality of the (credal) pseudo-labels, we further computed the validity according to (\ref{eq:strong_validity}) by measuring the error rate in terms of $\mathbbm{1}(\pi(y) \leq \delta)$ given the pseudo-supervisions $\pi$ for the unlabeled training instances with true labels $y$ (for confidence levels $\delta \in \{0.05, 0.1, 0.25\}$).
+To assess the quality of the (credal) pseudo-labels, we report the validity according to (\ref{eq:strong_validity}) by measuring the error rate in terms of $\mathbbm{1}(\pi(y) \leq \delta)$ given the pseudo-supervisions $\pi$ for the unlabeled training instances with true labels $y$ (for significance levels $\delta \in \{0.05, 0.1, 0.25\}$).
 To ensure fairness, we compute these scores for trained models so as not to give an advantage to \ccssl, which can in contrast to CSSL rely on the strong validity guarantee throughout the training.

-As shown in \Cref{tab:validity}, the two variants of \ccssl{} achieve a consistent improvement in the validity of the pseudo-labels over CSSL, although the supervision provided by the latter is already quite accurate and does not violate the strong validity property either.
-Moreover, \ccssl-prop leads to better calibrated credal sets compared to \ccssl-diff.
+In the context of self-training, a lower error rate is desirable to obtain less noisy and more informative self-supervision.
+As shown in \Cref{tab:validity}, the two variants of \ccssl{} indeed achieve a consistent improvement in the validity of the pseudo-labels over CSSL in terms of the error rate, although the supervision provided by the latter is already quite accurate and does not violate the strong validity property for these instances either.
+Moreover, \ccssl-prop leads to more accurate sets compared to \ccssl-diff.
+Note that in standard conformal prediction one is typically interested in error rates that match the respective significance levels.
+In the setting considered here, this is undermined by relatively small calibration sets $\mathcal{D}_{\text{calib}}$, as well as the fact that the unlabeled instances, whose validity is presented here, have already been observed in previous training iterations, thus leading to optimistic error rates.
+Nevertheless, this optimism turns out to be beneficial for effective self-training, as our empirical results confirm.

 Furthermore, the efficiency of the credal sets, i.e., their sizes, has an effect on the learning behavior. \cref{fig:efficiency} compares the credal set sizes of CSSL and \ccssl{} over the course of the training.
 As can be seen, \ccssl{} constructs smaller credal sets, which in combination with the improved validity leads to a more effective supervision.
-Furthermore, the credal sets sizes decrease with higher numbers of labels, which is due to a higher prediction quality involved in the credal set construction.
+Moreover, the credal sets sizes decrease with higher numbers of labels, which is due to a higher prediction quality involved in the credal set construction.
 Apart from the results on CIFAR-10 with 250 labels, one can further see that the credal set size deviates only slightly between the two non-conformity measures employed in \ccssl.